IainDouglas/vpnfailsafe/README.md

 providing the resolvconf binary, which are not compatible (one supports the `-x` switch used by `vpnfailsafe` and the other does not).
 On distributions where multiple implementations are available, openresolv should be chosen.
+On CentOS/RHEL systems this [openresolv](https://github.com/rsmarples/openresolv)
+project is known to work.

 The only assumption is that the VPN server will push at least one DNS server to the client.